Mahomes' 5 TD passes lead Chiefs past Raiders 41-14

 Mahomes completed three short TD passes before flashing his playmaking brilliance early in the fourth quarter after Kansas City converted a fake punt on a 16-yard pass from Tommy Townsend to Marcus Kemp.

-Two plays later, Mahomes scrambled away from pressure and just before crossing the line of scrimmage lofted a deep pass across his body that Darrel Williams caught for a 38-yard TD that made it 34-14.
+Two plays later, Mahomes scrambled and lofted a deep pass across his body that Darrel Williams caught for a 38-yard TD that made it 34-14.
+He almost decided to run or throw a shorter pass before he saw the chance to the big play.

+“Out of peripheral I saw Darrel,” Mahomes said.
+“I actually underthrew it a little bit.
+He tells me he catch, Darrel does.
+I guess I see that he can.
+So he made a pretty big-time play.”

 Mahomes added a 22-yarder to Byron Pringle and finished 35 for 50 for 406 yards.
 He also connected on an 8-yarder to Tyreek Hill in the first quarter and then 1-yarders to Hill and rookie tight end Noah Gray.